codeforboston/flagging/docs/src/cloud/heroku_deployment.md

 Here are the steps to do that:

-1. Make your changes to the database schema.
+1. Make your changes to the database schema, then initialize the database again.

 ```shell
 flask create-db --overwrite